What Is a Tummy Tuck or Abdominoplasty?

 Health insurance generally covers "medically necessary" procedures, and abdominoplasty is usually considered a cosmetic procedure, not a medically necessary one.
 Consequently, tummy tucks are not typically covered by Insurance unless medical necessity can be established.
 That may be the case when, for example, excess skin contributes to rashes or skin infections.

-During your consultation at the Michael Horn Center for Plastic Surgery, you will receive a personalized treatment plan outlining the total costs of surgery.
+During your consultation at Michael Horn Plastic Surgery & Med Spa, you will receive a personalized treatment plan outlining the total costs of surgery.
 While we do not work directly with insurance companies, we can provide the necessary documents you can submit to your insurance carrier for reimbursement related to the abdominoplasty procedure.

 What Non-Surgical Alternatives Exist for a Tummy Tuck?